JamieBriggsDev/JamieBriggsDev.github.io/content/post/2025-07-esp32-flood-api/index.md

 ## What I learned

-The purpose of the Learn by Doing initiative is to undertake a project in a language or technology of your choice.
+The purpose of the Learn by Doing initiative is to undertake a project in a language or technology that would challenge you.
 This is a great way to learn a new skill or technique, and this project was no exception.
 I gained a lot of experience working with the ESP32-E, understanding what it can do, and how to use it effectively.
 The main goal of using this microcontroller was to explore how it could be used in a home automation context, and I'm happy to know that it could be used in this way.